The Perfect Wife

 “One of the things that Allah gave to Muhammad and not to me, was a wife like Khadijah who helped him carry out God’s will, while my own wife, Eve only encouraged me to disobey (God).”
 Adam

-After the death of his first wife Khadijah, the Prophet Muhammad did not marry again until he was past fifty.
+After the death of Khadijah, the Prophet Muhammad did not marry again until he was past fifty.
 His next wife was again a widow.
 He then married Aisha the daughter of his good friend and close collaborator Abu Bakr.
 Aisha was the first child born to parents who were believers.
 The progeny of believers are born Muslim.

 The founder of Islam would marry the first child born a Muslim.